akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

    Reference Entities feature is only available for the **Enterprise Edition**.

-This cookbook will present how to enrich Records with a custom Reference Entity attribute type we just created `in a previous step`_.
+This cookbook will present how to enrich Records with a custom Reference Entity attribute type we just created :doc:`in a previous step <create_new_attribute_type>`.

-.. _in a previous step: ./create_new_attribute_type.html

 Enrich Records with the Attribute
 ---------------------------------